turgu1/ibmf/README.md

 | U+2032  | minute '
 | U+2033  | second "
 | U+2044  | fraction /
-|

 ## 3. Simple Example Application

 The `latin_example` application shows how simple is the access to the IBMFFont class.
-It accepts a character to show on screen as a serie of spaces and Xs in all available font sizes.
+It accepts a character to show on screen as a series of spaces and Xs in all available font sizes.
 It must be used in a terminal shell, the current folder must be the project's main folder.
 You can change the defaults in the main application source code.

 In the code, the `IBMFFont` class must be instantiated.
 Before retrieving a glyph through the `get_glyph()` method, you must set the font size through the `set_font_size()` method.
 That method will choose the size from the available one in the `.ibmf` font file, taking the one that is equal or lower to the requested size.
-The size is in points (There is 72.27 points in an inch).
+The size is in points (There are 72.27 points in an inch).

-The application uses a simple method names `to_unicode()` to translate the received parameter from the UTF-8 format to UNICODE.
-That means that your shell must be using UTF-8 to encode non-ascii characters.
+The application uses a simple method named `to_unicode()` to translate the received parameter from the UTF-8 format to UNICODE.
+That means that your shell must be using UTF-8 to encode non-ASCII characters.
 This is usually the case on Linux.

 Here is an example of use (the first part of the output is shown):